bitcoin/bitcoin/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- This issue tracker is only for technical issues related to Syscoin Core.

-General bitcoin questions and/or support requests are best directed to the Bitcoin StackExchange at https://bitcoin.stackexchange.com.
+General Syscoin questions and/or support requests are best directed to the Syscoin discord.

-For reporting security issues, please read instructions at https://bitcoincore.org/en/contact/.
+For reporting security issues, please contact sidhujag on discord.

 If the node is "stuck" during sync or giving "block checksum mismatch" errors, please ensure your hardware is stable by running memtest and observe CPU temperature with a load-test tool such as linpack before creating an issue! -->